Pioneering biomimetic

 solutions

 We are working to compile a database of metalloenzymes with chemical functionality that is relevant to commodity chemical production.
-Our group is especially interested in the conserved active sites within the monooxygenase, urease, carbonic anhydrase, and decarboxylase enzymes.
-We imagine that computational protocols could screen metalloenzyme databases with application-based criteria for candidate catalysts
+Simultaneously, we are automating our ability to compare heterogeneous catalysts and enzymes.

-Novel synthetic approaches generate single-site zeolite catalysts with highly tunable properties depending on the transition metal, topology, acidity.
-We are equipped with hydrothermal synthesis reactors and high temperature furnaces to synthesize zeolites, to ion exchange metal sites, and to post-synthetically modify our catalysts.
+Novel synthetic approaches generate single-site zeolite and metal-organic framework catalysts with highly tunable properties depending on the metal and topology.
+We are equipped with hydrothermal synthesis reactors and high temperature furnaces to synthesize high surface area heterogeneous catalysts.

 Crawford Group Opportunities